How to Cure Gum Disease Without a Dentist: Natural Treatment & Home Remedies

 Saltwater

 Using a saltwater solution is a natural way to disinfect the mouth and eliminate bacteria that cause gum disease.
+It is popular for its benefits in treating gum disease and in eliminating the bacterial buildup in your mouth that would otherwise trigger oral diseases.

 Lemongrass Oil